This article applies to:

 Windows 8 and beyond supports 32 bit color only

 Previous versions of Windows and E-Prime support 8, 16, 24 or 32 bit color.
 However, due in part to changes with the Windows Desktop Manager (WDM), Windows 8 and beyond directly supports 32 bit color only.
 When a new experiment is created in E-Prime 2.0 SP1/SP2 under Windows 8 8 and beyond, E-Prime sets the DisplayDevice's color bit depth to the required value of 32.

 However, when an experiment that was created in a prior version is loaded into E-Prime 2.0 SP1, E-Prime keeps the originally specified color depth setting.
 Therefore, E-Prime 2.0 SP1/SP2 has added a check whereby it first determines if the computer is running Windows 8/10, and if so goes on to check the color bit depth setting.

-Note that some display adapters are capable of using a color depth less than 32 in Windows 8/10.
+NOTE: Some display adapters are capable of using a color depth less than 32 in Windows 8/10.
 However, these settings typically use emulated hardware or are configured in a way that may not permit accurate timing and should be avoided.

 Flipping is required to maintain accurate display timing under Windows 8 and beyond